rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

 ### Major Findings

-1. The total due to the IDA in this current snapshot for loans/grants is over $197 billion.
+1. The total due to the IDA in this current snapshot for credits is over $197 billion.
 2. Ukraine owes the most to the IDA for their PEACE in Ukraine Project, $1,024,995,109.66.
-3. The average service charge rate for all the loans and grants is 0.9298.
+3. The average service charge rate for all the credits is 0.9298.
 4. There are 289 projects for road construction, roadways, and highways. *Wildcard used to find any word combinations using road and highway.
 5. The total amount originally approved to loan out for these specific projects was over $6 billon, while there is only $1.24 billion left to pay back.
-6. The average service charge rate for all the loans and grants is 0.8143.
+6. The average service charge rate for the selected projects is 0.8143.
 7. The top 5 countries that owe the IDA the most are: Vietnam, Pakistan, Ethiopia, Bangladesh, and India.

 ### Thank You!